Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: The Residue Term: Dual Side

-by developing the numerator of the Schur polynomial along the top row.
 Otherwise, we have $0\leq f-k+n-1< n-1$ and using the very same idea we may relate this sum to a quotient of two determinants and where the numerator has two equal rows and thus it vanishes.

 Altogether this leads to

 which concludes the proof. \end{proof}

 \begin{lemma} We have